awolfe777/Finalproject_terrorism/README.md

 # Introduction

 My dataset is based on global terrorism data from 1970-2020.
 This data set includes 135 different variables.
 Most of which are supporting variables to others.
 The main variables that I used in my project were iyear, imonth, iday which I later turned into a single variable date. counrty, country_txt(name of country), region, region_txt(name of region), provstate(exp: Missouri), city, latitude, longitude, gname(group name), nkill(number killed), weaptype1, and  weaptype1_txt(weapon type in text).
-Most of the other variables I either found had little data or did not find much importance to the data.
+Most of the other variables I found either had little data or did not find much importance to the data.

 My questions for the data set

 #1 What terrorist groups have killed the most people?

-#2 Has terrorism increased or decreased over the past 50 years as well as what incidents have caused the most devastation?
+#2 Has terrorism increased or decreased over the past 50 years, as well as what incidents have caused the most devastation?

 #3 Where have terrorists targeted the most in the United States?